 In Thorshavn you can, for example, get a free bar in local beer and cider for up to four hours for 100 kroner at the bar Glitnir in the center.
 Ask the local young people - they usually know all the good deals.

 Share both the experiences and the expenses - saving tips for the Faroe Islands

 To make the most of your time Faroe Islands, then it is a good idea to rent a car and take advantage of the freedom a car provides.
 As you know, the weather does not always play a part, and it is nice to be able to experience some of the islands road trip with a roof over your head and with the flexibility that a car provides.

-The roads are really nice, the signage is good, and at the same time the Faroe Islands are famous for the impressive tunnels, which both pierce the mountains and lead you dry-shoe underwater from island to island.
-Some of the tunnels cost money, which is collected digitally, and in one of the new underwater tunnels there is even a roundabout 73 meters below sea level.
-Just take an extra ride around if the traffic allows it; the roundabout itself and the decoration is a sight in itself.
+The roads are really good, the signage is good, and at the same time the Faroe Islands are famous for the impressive tunnels that boats pierce through the mountains and take you dry-shod underwater from island to island.
+Some of the tunnels cost money, which is collected digitally, and in one of the new underwater tunnels there is even a roundabout 73 meters below havet.
+Just take an extra trip around if traffic permits; the roundabout itself and the decoration is an attraction in itself.

 The easiest way is to rent a car at the airport when you land.
 Then you can get running right away.
 The prices of car rental are a bit high, so a tip is to find someone to share the expense with from home, if possible.

 When you are at the airport on the island anyway Vágar, so consider taking a trip around the island immediately if the weather is good.
 Some of the important sights - the almost flying lake Sørvágsvatn and the waterfall Múlafossur - located right near the airport.
 The tunnel over to Streymoy, where Thorshavn is located, costs money to drive through, so it pays to go around Vágar when you are there anyway.